Jordan Hawkins: College career

 Hawkins played in 27 games as a freshman and averaged 5.8 points and two rebounds per game.
 He was named to the Big East Conference All-Freshman team at the end of the season.
 Hawkins suffered a concussion near the end of the season and missed the Huskies' Big East Tournament and NCAA Tournament games.

 Hawkins entered his sophomore season as the Huskies' starting shooting guard.
 He suffered a second concussion during UConn's season opener.
 Hawkins missed two games and scored 20 points in his return against UNC-Wilmington.
 He was named first team All-Big East at the end of the regular season and averaged 16.2 points, 3.8 rebounds, and 1.3 assists per game.
 Hawkins was named the Most Outstanding Player of the West Regional of the 2023 NCAA tournament after averaging 22 points and four rebounds in the Huskies' Sweet Sixteen and Elite Eight games.
 He scored 16 points against San Diego State in the 2023 national championship game as the Huskies won 76–59.
 Shortly after the game, Hawkins announced that he would forgo the remainder of his college eligibility and enter the 2023 NBA draft.

 Professional career

-New Orleans Pelicans (2023–present)
+New Orleans Pelicans (2023–2026)

 The New Orleans Pelicans selected Hawkins with the fourteenth overall pick in the 2023 NBA draft.
 On January 13, 2024, he scored a career-high 34 points and grabbed 5 rebounds as the Pelicans won 118–108 over the Dallas Mavericks.

+Memphis Grizzlies (2026–present)

+On September 8, 2026, Hawkins, alongside Micah Peavy, a future second-round draft pick, and a pick swap, was traded to the Memphis Grizzlies in exchange for Taj Gibson and AJ Johnson.